You’re putting in the work, so why does it feel like you’re getting nowhere?

 “Make it pretty!” as our fearless leader Ryan likes to say.
 Graceful and controlled movement wins over a just-barely-made-it repetition every time.

-2. Measuring Physique Progress
+2. Measuring Progress in Your Body

 3. Measuring Performance Progress